-Brass Instruction for music majors.
+Brass instruction for music majors and non-music majors.
 Designed to teach the fundamental principles of playing, explore varied levels of literature and develop the student's knowledge of brass instruction and performance.
 Credit, one semester hour each.

-MUA 1141, 1151, 2141, 2151 Brass For Non Majors (Elective Brass) I, II, III, & IV
+MUA 1141, 1151, 2141, 2151 Elective Brass I, II, III, & IV

-Brass instruction for non-brass/music education majors.
+Brass instruction for non-brass/music education majors and non-music majors.
 Designed to teach the fundamental principles of playing, explore moderate levels of literature and develop the student's interest in playing.
 Credit, one semester hour each.